Abdallahyx/FastAPI-Social-Media-API/README.md

 ## Conclusion

-This concludes our documentation for the FastAPI API.
-If you have any questions or need further assistance, feel free to contact us at contact@example.com.
+This concludes our documentation for the API.
+If you have any questions or need further assistance, feel free to contact me